envycontent/haiku-user-manual/content/Aliases_-_Upload_a_CSV_file_of_Aliases.rst

 Aliases - Upload a CSV file of Aliases
 ======================================================================================================

+.. note:: these user guides are being phased out and replaced with the guides on `Haiku Knowledge Base <https://fry-it.atlassian.net/wiki/display/HKB/Haiku+Knowledge+Base>`_

+.. note:: these user guides are being phased out and replaced with the guides on `Haiku Knowledge Base <https://fry-it.atlassian.net/wiki/display/HKB/Haiku+Knowledge+Base>`_

 Aliases give you the option to provide an alternative web address for a page on your website.
 If you wish to create a number of aliases you might find it easier to upload a CSV file of aliases rather than creating aliases for each page individually.
 This shows you how to do this.
 (For details on how to set up aliases for a single page see the Set up an Alias / Give a Page an Alternate Web Address guide.)